Coarse-to-Fine Contrastive Learning in Image-Text-Graph Space for Improved Vision-Language Compositionality: Reproducibility

 \underline{Fine-tuning:} For all fine-tuning experiments, we follow \citet{yuksekgonul2022and} for hyperparameters.
 In particular, all models are fine-tuned for 5 epochs, with a batch size of 256, using a cosine learning rate schedule with 50 steps of warmup and random-crop augmentation during training.
 AdamW is used for optimization. $1e-5$ is used as the initial learning rate.
 Training is performed using 4 NVIDIA A100 GPUs for all models.
 From the ARO dataset, $10\%$ examples from attribute and relation splits are used as validation examples, and the rest are used as the test set for all models.
 On all other datasets, we evaluate zero-shot performance.
 For \methodcomp{}, we find that sampling a maximum of 3 positive and 6 negative sub-graphs per image during fine-tuning gives the best result on the ARO validation set and hence is used in all our experiments (including pre-training experiments).
 For \methodcomp{}, we keep sub-graph sampling probabilities as $p_2=p_3$.
 We vary $p_1$ in $\{0, 0.08, 0.15\}$ while fine-tuning on the randomly chosen YFCC dataset.
 We choose the best model according to the ARO val-set and keep the hyperparameters the same for all other fine-tuning datasets.

 \underline{Pre-training:} For pre-training experiments, we follow the training protocol used in \citet{yang2022unified, radford2021learning}.
 In particular, all models are trained for 32 epochs, with a batch size of 4096, using a cosine learning rate schedule with 5000 steps of warmup and random-crop augmentation during training.
 AdamW is used for optimization.
 The initial learning rate is $1e-3$, and weight decay is set to $0.1$.
 Training is performed using 64 NVIDIA A100 GPUs. \negclip{}'s hard negative text creation method often results in no negative text for some texts in the pre-training dataset.
-Removing all such image-text pairs with no possible hard negative text results in poor performance for \negclip{} (owing to fewer data to pre-train on).
+Removing all such image-text pairs with no possible hard negative text results in poor performance for \negclip{} (due to fewer data to pre-train on).
 If we include these image-text pairs, the text batch size might differ for different GPUs since some image-text pairs are without hard negative texts and this causes instabilities.
 We hence keep a cache of sentences from previous batches and add it to the batch as negative examples so that all GPUs have the same text batch size during training.
-The same is done for \methodcomp{} since not all images might have the maximum number of unique positive and negative sub-graphs.
+The same is done for \methodcomp{} since not all images might have the same number of unique positive and negative sub-graphs available.
+For \negclip{} we create hard negative sentences using code released by \citep{yuksekgonul2022and}.
+For \methodcomp{} training, for each image, we always use one hard negative text createdusing \negclip{}'s swapping technique, followed by positive and negative subgraphs created using our method.
 Sub-graph sampling probabilities are kept as $p_2=p_3$, $p_1=0.15$.